opentext/storyteller/docs/wasm/index.md

 #### LLD Linker

-In previous section we found out that LLVM version of the [lld` linker](https://github.com/llvm-mirror/lld.git) does not support the `wasm` flavor yet.
+In previous section we found out that original version of the [LLVM lld linker](https://github.com/llvm-mirror/lld.git) does not support the `wasm` flavor yet.

-But fortunately there is an updated version in the [WebAssembly/lld ](https://github.com/WebAssembly/lld.git) github repository.
+Fortunately there is an updated version in the [WebAssembly lld](https://github.com/WebAssembly/lld.git) github repository.

 So instead of: